SweetTree Fields Farm spans across c15 acres and is a fully operational farm supporting the growing of crops and maintenance of animals.

 How we go to market

 As the farm is small, where possible we sell direct to businesses and the general public, to maximise the revenue from our crops and animals.
 Local business take both our vegetable and meat products for use in their restaurants as a source of local produce.
-We also sell via our website, direct to visitors to the farm, and via other outlets such as farmers markets.
+We also sell via our website and via other outlets such as farmers markets.

 Produce is seasonal and very varied, and examples are crops such as potatoes, courgettes, pumpkins, beans, lettuce, cabbages, onions, carrots, as well as free range eggs and various cuts of lamb.
-We also have vegetable boxes available, subject to availability, in the main growing season that can be obtained directly at the farm.
 Do contact us if you are interested in purchasing any of our wonderful and natural produce.

 Hand Crafted Products for Sale